kavehmz/kube-for-the-dyslexic/README.md

 local-path-storage   replicaset.apps/local-path-provisioner-7745554f7f   1         1         1       3m11s
 ```

 As you see that single container created a lot of stuff.
-Lets explain it a bit.
+In next steps you will see what those are.

-### How Kubernetes Works
+## How Kubernetes Works
 Read more here: https://kubernetes.io/docs/concepts/overview/components/

 But in general we have three parts: